 If your computer starts up normally, but then has a problem once it has started, such as the screen freezing or it is running very slowly, there are a number of tricks you can try.

 This has become a cliché but it solves many desktop and laptop problems.
 It's quick and easy so is always worth trying first.
 If your computer screen has frozen you can usually force a shut down by holding down the power button until the computer turns off, then start up again.

-If it won't turn off, you can force a complete shut down - with a desktop PC by turning off the power at the mains and a laptop by removing and replacing the battery.
+If it won't turn off, you can force a complete shut down.
+With a desktop PC do so by turning off the power at the mains, and with a laptop do so by removing and replacing the battery.

 Even small problems, such as your computer running slowly, could be symptomatic of a bigger issue.
-To avoid losing important files and photos if the problem escalates, back up all your files – the Which? guide to how to back up your data explains how.
+To avoid losing important files and photos if the problem escalates, back up all your files to an external hard drive or to online cloud storage.